Chart Color Schemes

 Maryborough Surrounds is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Maryborough Surrounds had a lower cultural diversity, with 88.1% citizens, 88.7% born in Australia, and 97.3% speaking English only at home.
 Christianity was the predominant religion, comprising 47.0%.
-Judaism was overrepresented at 0.1%, compared to 0.1% regionally.
+Judaism was slightly overrepresented at 0.1%, compared to 0.1% regionally.

 The top three ancestry groups were English (35.4%), Australian (31.3%), and Scottish (9.8%).
-Hungarian (0.4%) was notably overrepresented, as were Dutch (1.7%) and Irish (9.3%), compared to regional percentages of 0.3%, 1.6%, and 9.2% respectively.
+Hungarian was notably overrepresented at 0.4% versus 0.2% regionally, Dutch remained the same at 1.7%, and Irish was slightly underrepresented at 9.3% compared to 9.7%.

 Frequently Asked Questions - Diversity